BrilliantKimari/Code-Challenge-1/bodaFareCalculator/README.md

-Here’s your complete README based on the information you provided:

----

 # Boda-Fare, Chaii and Mobile-money Fee Estimator

 #### A simple tool to estimate transport (boda fare), snack (chaii), and mobile money transaction costs | Version: 4/27/2025